-This 757th Airlift Squadron (located at the Youngstown Air Reserve Station, Ohio) would provide all aircraft, aircrews, and DoD-certified entomologists to coordinate and oversee all aspects of the aerial application of pesticides.
-If the 757th Airlift Squadron Aerial Spray Unit is unavailable, an alternative certified aerial applicator would be selected after consultation with the AFCEC/COSC Pest Management Professionals.
+Pest Management Professionals.
 Further, if services are contracted, then proper coordination with local air traffic control personnel and base operations would also be arranged to ensure safety.
 In addition to holding a valid Virginia Pesticide Business License and valid Virginia Applicator Certificate for Category 11, contracted applicators would need to obtain a Civil Aircraft Landing Permit to take off and depart from a military installation and treat areas on JBLE, particularly in consideration of ongoing military flight operations.

-Under Alternative 1, common reed control would be accomplished through aerial application of USEPA-registered herbicides containing imazapyr or glysophate as the active ingredient, or other herbicides approved for vegetation control via aerial platforms.
+Under Alternative 1, common reed control would be accomplished through aerial application of USEPA-registered herbicides containing imazapyr or glyphosate as the active ingredient, or other herbicides approved for vegetation control via aerial platforms (Table 2-2).
+The current formulations anticipated for use include Polaris® AC and Arsena®.
+Imazapyr is the active ingredient in Polaris® AC (53.1 percent) and Arsenal® (53.1 percent isopropylamine salt of imazapyr).
 Based on several years of surveillance and invasive plant species mapping and management, JBLE - Eustis would treat specific areas where aerial applications would be feasible within the 600 acres of common reed on the installation (see Figure 2-3); JBLE - Langley would treat approximately 145 acres of common reed with aerial herbicide applications (see Figure 2-4).
 Herbicides are most effective on common reed in late summer to early fall (August through October at the end of the growing season and before initial frosts) because the plant continues to grow while other plants in adjacent areas begin to go dormant, which reduces the risk of damage to nontarget plant species.
 Aerial application of herbicides for common reed control would not exceed one application per year, with the annual need expected to be reduced in succeeding years depending on the efficacy determined through annual monitoring.
 Aerial application would typically be completed within one day, with the potential for one additional day of application if weather or mechanical issues cause delays.
-Requests for aerial application of herbicides for control of common reed would be coordinated by the IPMCs, Air Combat Command (ACC), 733rd Security Forces Squadron, Force Support Squadron, 1st Fighter Wing (1 FW), and Office of Public All applicable permitting requirements would be met prior to execution of the Preferred Alternative.
+Requests for aerial application of herbicides for control of common reed would be coordinated by the IPMCs.
+Air Combat Command (ACC), 733rd Security Forces Squadron, Force Support Squadron, 1st Fighter Wing (1 FW), and Office of Public All applicable permitting requirements would be met prior to execution of the Preferred Alternative.